Chronic obstructive pulmonary disease (COPD)

 How common is chronic obstructive pulmonary disease?

-How can chronic obstructive pulmonary disease be prevented?
+Can chronic obstructive pulmonary disease be prevented?

 How is chronic obstructive pulmonary disease diagnosed?

 The doctor will usually start by examining the body and taking a blood sample as well as asking about other conditions.
 This is followed by special lung function tests (“spirometry”).
 If COPD is suspected, additional tests may be required in some circumstances to exclude other conditions such as asthma, cardiac insufficiency or lung cancer.
+The doctor will also ask about psychological symptoms, such as feelings of anxiety or despondency.

 How is chronic obstructive pulmonary disease treated?

-• Cortisone sprays or cortisone tablets inhibit inflammation of the airways.
+- Phosphodiesterase-4 (PDE-4) inhibitors inhibit inflammation of the airways.

-Surgery is also considered once all other treatment options for severe pulmonary emphysema have been exhausted.
+Oxygen treatment is often used at advanced stages of COPD.
+The form depends on the severity of the condition.
+Surgery is also considered in the case of severe pulmonary emphysema where all other treatment options have been exhausted.
 A lung transplant is also an option under certain circumstances.

 Pulmonary rehabilitation (also called pneumological rehabilitation in Germany) is an important part of the COPD disease management program.
 People with the disease are eligible for outpatient or inpatient rehab.

-Rehabilitation is intended to help people with COPD to cope better with the disease and improve their quality of life.
+Rehabilitation is intended to help people with COPD cope better with the disease and improve their quality of life.
 They are given their own personal treatment plan to do this.
 This combines physical training, training in how to cope with the disease, therapy and social as well as psychological support.

 What is everyday life like with chronic obstructive pulmonary disease?

-In cooperation with the Institute for Quality and Efficiency in Health Care (Institut für Qualität und Wirtschaftlichkeit im Gesundheitswesen) (IQWiG).
+In cooperation with the Institute for Quality and Efficiency in Health Care (Institut für Qualität und Wirtschaftlichkeit im Gesundheitswesen – IQWiG).

 As at: